sonukumarraj007/java-script/README.md

 ```

-## How to remove duplicate characters from String?
+## How to remove duplicate characters from string

 ```ts